CommutativeGrid/cpes/README.md

 ### Installation in developement (editable) mode

-> Deploy your project in “development mode”, such that it’s available on sys.path, yet can still be edited directly from its source checkout.
+> Deploy your project in "development mode”, such that it’s available on sys.path, yet can still be edited directly from its source checkout.

 ```
 pip install -e .